synalp/jtrans/README.md

 As of today, JTrans:

-- Only works with French texts for now, but we plan to introduce support for other languages in the future (particularly English).
+- Only works with French texts for now.
 - Is currently tailored to the conventions used in a certain set of corpora.
+But it can also work with raw text files.

 ## License